buildit/org-design/Recruitment/JobSpecs/why_us.md

 Buildit is a transformation studio, a company that helps create better companies.
 We partner with clients to build new products and services, and help their teams scale independently.
 Our clients know that there's a better way to deliver software, but aren't always sure what it is, or how to get there.
 We understand that organisational transformation is a journey and not a single event.
 When they are ready to change, we help them.

 We are not a consultancy, and not an outsourcer.
-We are a hands-on partner that participates and cares about the detail.
-We recognise that real change comes from people doing things differently, rather than people doing the same things differently.
+We are a hands-on partner that participates and cares about the detail, and we recognise that real change comes from people doing things differently.
 The Buildit team invests significantly with every client we work with, focusing on getting things done and helping prove a method and a model to unlock future speed and scale.
-We specialise in customer centricity, high calibre engineering and flow.
+We specialise in customer centricity and high calibre engineering.

 We have done this before, transforming large organisations with millions of users.
 And now we’re applying what we’ve learned to help create the next generation of business.

 ### Our approach